Kitura-Next/kitura-next.org/content/web/privacy/privacy-policy.md

 that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.

 ## Changes to our privacy policy
 Any changes we may make to our privacy policy in the future will be posted on this page.
 Please check back frequently to see any updates or changes to our privacy policy.

+*Last updated: January 30, 2021*